 Since then the WSOP poker room has become the largest in the US.
 It has no competition in Nevada after Ultimate Poker and RealGaming Poker shut down, and it is a market leader in New Jersey and Pennsylvania.

-As a new player, you are entitled to a special bonus from WSOP.com.
-The bonus is the same in New Jersey as it is in Nevada.
-It will probably be the same in Pennsylvania.
+As a new player, you are entitled to claim a special WSOP.com bonus.
+The bonus is the same in New Jersey as it is in Nevada or WSOP PA.
+Expect the WSOP Michigan offers to be similar.

 There are three significant new customer benefits: